mantrajsframework/mantrad/docs/13-component-prerequests.md

 MantraAPI.Hooks("[component name"])
     .PreRequest([{
         Name: "[name of the prerequest]",
-        Handler: [handler for the prerequest]
+        Handler: "[handler for the prerequest]",
-    });
+        onCancel: "[handler called when the prerequest returns false, optional]" });
 ```